Here’s what you need to do to get your Clean Energy Council accreditation.

 If you hold Design and Install or Install Only provisional accreditation, once you have completed your online and practical assessments, submit your practical assessment documents, upgrade application and payment to become fully accredited.
 Your practical assessment will be sent to our technical team to review.
 Once it is approved you will become fully accredited.

 The upgrade application is available in the login area.

 Your full accreditation lasts for one year and will need to be renewed annually, via continuous professional development.

-In order to renew will be required to complete 100 points of eligible training and professional development.
+In order to renew you will be required to complete 100 points of eligible training, which is split into two categories, Core and Elective.
 This is to ensure installers keep up-to-date with changes in the industry, and that accredited installers have all the information required to comply with the necessary standards.